OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 Usernames are easy-to-remember identifiers that users tend to choose to tell the service who they claim to be (identification phase).
 This is why randomly generated usernames don't offer a good trade-off between security and usability.

-The best recommendation is to use the user's email as the username.
+Users should be permitted to use their email address as a username, provided the email is verified during signup.
+Additionally, they should have the option to choose a username other than an email address.
 For information on validating email addresses, please visit the [input validation cheatsheet email discussion](Input_Validation_Cheat_Sheet.md#email-address-validation).

 ### Authentication Solution and Sensitive Accounts